syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 #### Index

-You can make use of [Index](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_Index) property which specifies the index of the selected item in the combobox.
+The [Index](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_Index) property can be used to specify the index of the selected item in the combobox.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}